yeoman/yeoman-generator-list/readme.md

 TODO: *(needs updated instructions)*

-We'll assume you're using [Docker Toolbox](https://www.docker.com/toolbox) on OSx.
+We'll assume you're using [Docker Toolbox](https://www.docker.com/toolbox) on macOS.
 Steps may vary on other platforms.

 To run the project locally: